dGxxxx/altv-graffiti/README.md

 - This is not a drag and drop system.
 There are still changes that you have to make for this system to work for your server.
 This is more of a template / idea of how a graffiti system can be created.
 - The graffiti is not synced between players.
 You will need to sync it on your own using Virtual Entities, which is super simple.
 - Use `startspray <text> <size> <hex>` in console to draw a graffiti.
 Example: `startspray alt:V 60 #008736`
+- Press `Space` to start drawing the graffiti.
 - This system was created using: [Typescript Boilerplate for alt:V](https://github.com/Stuyk/altv-typescript)

 ## Running the system: